 Students must complete all requirements for the PhD in Nursing within 9 calendar years from the time of first enrollment as a doctoral student in the program or with provisional status.
 PhD students are expected to progress steadily toward their degree and to complete all coursework and the written comprehensive examination in order to advance to candidacy within no more than 6 years from first enrollment.

 A degree-seeking PhD in Nursing student is terminated from the program after earning unsatisfactory grades (below a 3.00) in two courses.
 Any core course in which a student earns a grade below a 3.00 must be repeated and may prevent the student from progressing any further in coursework; a core course may be repeated only once.
 A student may not repeat more than one course.
 Any cognate course in which a student earns a grade below 3.00 will not be counted towards the 9 credits needed to meet the cognate requirement for the PhD in Nursing.
-A student may also be terminated from the program due to a finding of violation of the university Honor Code or after demonstrating a significant lack of progress as determined by the assistant dean for the doctoral division.
+A student may also be terminated from the program due to a finding of violation of the university Honor Code or after demonstrating a significant lack of progress.

 Total credits: 78